6 Important Tips for Your DIY Sensory Room

 Provide a wonderful bonding experience

-Gundeep encourages parents to actively participate in their child's play sessions and immerse themselves in the experience.
-“Join your child’s play sessions.
+Creating a sensory room is not just about the environment—it’s also an opportunity to strengthen the bond with your child.
+Occupational therapist Gundeep Singh emphasizes the importance of active participation: “Join your child’s play sessions.
 Involve yourself and work together.
 Children love to see their parents follow what they do, so be a child with them and enjoy.
 This also helps parents learn more about their child’s needs.
 Tidying up together is a perfect example of doing an activity with your child.”

 Visit Resources here to download our curated list of items for your DIY sensory room.